BitBotFactory/MikaLendingBot/README.md

 sixtydaythreshold = 0.2
 ```

-If `spreadlend = 1` and `gapbottom = 0`, it will behave as simple lending bot lending at lowest possible value.
+If `spreadlend = 1` and `gapbottom = 0`, it will behave as simple lending bot lending at lowest possible offer.

 ##Donations